Pension fund: How pension funds invest their money

 Pension funds can make investments into stocks, bond, real estate, and other assets.
 However, they have to be prudently managed compared to other types of funds due to their lower risk tolerance.
-For many years, they mainly invest into stable stocks and bond.
+For many years, they mainly invested capital into stable stocks and bonds.
 In order to keep high returns, with changing market conditions, they started to invest into other assets.
 As of 2023, many pension funds are moving away from managing active stock portfolios towards passive investment methods, focusing on index funds and exchange-traded funds (ETFs) that replicate market indices.
 Additionally, there's an increasing trend to diversify into alternative assets like commodities, high-yield bonds, hedge funds, and real estate.
 Newer investment tools for pension funds include asset-backed securities, such as those tied to student loans or credit card debt, which are used to boost returns.
 Investing in private equity is also rising in popularity; these are long-term investments in non-public companies, aimed at achieving substantial profits through eventual sales when these companies reach maturity.
 Furthermore, real estate investment trusts (REITs) are becoming a frequent choice for pension funds due to their passive investment approach in the real estate sector.
 Direct investments in commercial properties like office buildings, warehouses, and industrial parks are also prevalent.

 Many governments around the world have established public pension systems that are partially or fully funded by investments rather than relying solely on payroll taxes.
 This approach helps to ensure the long-term solvency of these pension programs.
 Some examples of governments that use pension fund investments are: